Accessible information in alternative formats

 For further information on COVID-19 symptoms and how to book a test visit NHS Inform Coronavirus (COVID-19): General advice | NHS inform

-I’ve already had COVID-19, do I need to get vaccinated?
+I’ve already had COVID-19, do I need to get the Booster?

 If you have recently tested positive for COVID-19 – even if you have no symptoms – you should wait until four weeks after the date you were tested to get the vaccine.
 If your appointment falls in the isolation period, then follow the instructions on your appointment letter to rearrange.

-Can the COVID-19 vaccine be given at the same time as other vaccines or medication?
+Can the COVID-19 Booster be given at the same time as other vaccines or medication?

-Are there any reasons why I should not get vaccinated?
+Are there any reasons why I should not get the Booster?